Researcher visbility and impact

 - Keep it up to date: Update your research interests to reflect your current projects/applications, and avoid having old or contradictory profiles.

 - Decide what you want: Are you interested in social media and engaging in discussion?
 Maybe a high-engagement platform like academic twitter is for you.
 Do you think social media is a waste of time?
-Stick to the minimum - an ORCiD profile and updating your UiB profile page.
+Stick to the minimum - an ORCiD profile and updating your UiB profile page (read more below in "About: Your UiB profile page".

 - Create profiles in (social) academic network sites and databases: Read more about these in other sections on this page.